rjkroege/wikitools/README.md

 `wikinew` sets the paths of new notes to be in  the `unsorted` directory but no file is created until one saves the note from the editor.

-`wikinew` adds the `wikimake` command to Acme/Edwood for the given note.
-But maybe shouldn't.

 `wikitidy` arranges the notes in the `unsorted` directory into a directory hierarchy of *year*/*month*/*day* based on the date found in the article metadata.